fenago/puppet-course/quickstart/md/Lab_9.md

 how they compare to EPP templates, and why, although you may still encounter ERB templates in the wild, you should only use EPP in your own code.

-In the next lab, we\'ll explore the popular topic of containers, and look at how to manage the Docker engine and Docker containers with Puppet, and deal with the vexed issue of how to manage configuration in containers.